I have been a loyal customer of Nando’s peri-peri chicken and always want to create a homemade version of the Nando’s chicken recipe.

 Besides that, I also use the local large red chilies, which are less spicy than the bird’s eye chili.

-The last one is the non-spicy red bell pepper.
+The last one is the non-spicy red bell peppers.
+You may also want to try using cayenne pepper,

 The combination is necessary because this chili has a different flavor and level of heat.
 You may want to remove as many seeds as possible if you can’t take the heat rather than reducing the amount of chili.
 The more chili you use, the more flavor you will get.

 I have made a video on preparing the peri-peri chicken, which is included on this page.
-You can refer to how I remove the seeds in the video, starting from xx. xx minutes.
+You can refer to how I removed the seeds in the video, starting from xx. xx minutes.

 Give the chilies a few rough cuts to reduce the size and lessen the workload of the food processor to blend them into a paste in the next step.